blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 <h3>OpennMM & PLUMED Installation</h3>

 The first thing we need to do is get a working installation of OpenMM and openmmplumed.
 [Comprehensive installation instructions for OpenMM](http://docs.openmm.org/latest/userguide/application/01_getting_started.html).
 We recommend using `conda`, as it is the most straight forward way to install the software without needing to worry about dependencies.
+See [instructions for installing conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 After testing the installation with:

 ```
 python -m openmm.testInstallation